Easterok/telegram-onboarding-kit/configuration-guide.md

 <details>
   <summary>With the code above you will get this result:</summary>

-Keep in mind that all media pressets with `type="image"` by default will be with aspect-ratio: 1/1
+Keep in mind that all media presets with `type="image"` by default will be with aspect-ratio: 1/1

 ![preview](./docs/images/slide_media.png)